ponylang/pony-tutorial/docs/expressions/infix-ops.md

 a < b
 ```

-Pony has pretty much the same set of infix operators as other langauges.
+Pony has pretty much the same set of infix operators as other languages.

 # Precedence